 History and age of bukhara

-Bukhara was conquered several times over time, including by Alexander the Great in 329 BC and by Genghis Khan in 1220.
-It was also the capital of some states, including the Samanid Empire (9th -10th centuries), the Sheybanid Empire (16th century), the Ashtarkhanid Empire (17th-18th centuries) and the Bukhara Emirate (18th-20th centuries).
-Thus, Bukhara city became one of the most important cities of the Silk Road and is known as “Bukhoro-i Sharif”, i.e. “noble Bukhara”.
+Bukhara was conquered several times in the past, including Alexander the Great in 329 BC and Genghis Khan in 1220.
+It was also the capital of some states, including the Samanid Empire (9th to 10th centuries), the Sheybanid Empire (16th century), the Ashtarkhanid Empire (17th to 18th centuries) and the Bukhara Emirate (18th to 20th centuries).
+The city thus became one of the most important cities of the Silk Road and was known as “Bukhoro-i-Sharif”, i.e. “noble Bukhara”.

-The city is the birthplace of various personalities, such as Abu Ali ibn Sina, the physician and philosopher known in the West as Avicenna, Imam al-Bukhari, the collector of countless hadiths ( the sayings and actions of the Prophet Mohammed) or Bahouddin Naqshbandi, the founder of the Sufi Brotherhood, still popular today and named after him.
+The city is the birthplace of various personalities, such as Abu Ali ibn Sina, the physician and philosopher known in the West as Avicenna, Imam al-Bukhari, the collector of countless hadiths (traditions of the sayings and actions of the Prophet Mohammed) or Bakhouddin Naqshbandi, the founder of the Sufi Brotherhood, still popular today and named after him.

 age of Bukhara